 The Role of Corporate Sponsorship in a Nonprofit’s Marketing and Revenue Mix.
 Nonprofit MBA Podcast 3.32

-Summary: In today’s Entrepreneur MBA podcast guest, Ken Ungar from CHARGE speaks with Stephen Halasnik from Financing Solutions about the role of corporate sponsorship in a nonprofit’s marketing and revenue mix.
+Summary: In today’s Nonprofit MBA podcast guest, Ken Ungar from CHARGE speaks with Stephen Halasnik from Financing Solutions about the role of corporate sponsorship in a nonprofit’s marketing and revenue mix.
 They talk about what nonprofit corporate sponsorship is and why it is important.
 They also talk about things that are very important for your nonprofit to have such as an audience and a platform with followers necessary to get a nonprofit corporate sponsorship.

 What is a nonprofit corporate sponsorship and why is it important?